 Refresher Presentation by the NGESO

 Due to the time elapsed between the previous Workgroup meeting in July 2019, as a result of the need to progress other EU compliance work, the ESO delivered an updated presentation at the Workgroup meeting in May 2021 highlighting the background context of the modification and a summary of the need for harmonisation of access arrangements in Great Britain.
 There was discussion within the Workgroup around the defect and if it would be a solution applied either for (i) newly connected generators and those existing generators which had been subject to significant equipment modifications or retrospectively applied, (ii) be applied to (i) plus retrospectively to all existing generators as well (irrespective of whether they had substantially modified their plant or apparatus).
-The discussion also linked into RfG requirements and the impact of CUSC Clause 6.3.
+The discussion also linked into RfG requirements and the impact of the Connection and Use of System Code (CUSC) Clause 6.3.

 The presentation also covered the types of connection agreements and differences in the agreements in each transmission region.
 The Workgroup noted the issue of retrospectivity and suggested that it may need to be raised as an alternative proposal.
 The ESO’s presentation can be found in Annex 6.